sho27/Java-Files/README.md

-implemented a program to delete all records of the database table. implemented a program to display all records of the database table. implemented a program to display a record of a database table (based on specific field).
+implemented a program to delete all records of the database table. implemented a program to display all records of the database table. implemented a program to display a record of a database table (based on specific field). implemented a program to update all records of database table